reactorlabs/RhoVec/semantics.md

 These features are likely required.

-  * doublecheck environment and assignment/sequencing
+  * check environments and assignment/sequencing one more time
   * implement semantics so we can execute them and write test cases
-  * semantics are probably buggy, already too complicated to keep track of with pencil-and-paper

 ### Medium priority